 Quality Assurance Engineer, Project Manager and Developer.
 Lead QA for several projects, including Opera Link and My Opera.
 Project Manager for Opera Link, Dev Opera and My Opera.
 Developer for Opera Sync (new version of Opera Link) and other projects.

 Software packaging, development of internal tools, automated testing, testing infrastructure and coordination, specs, guidelines and documentation.

 Built a testing environment and automated testsuite for the Opera Link server and for My Opera.

 Helped design, document and test the Opera Link API.
-Wrote two articles about the Link API on Dev Opera.
+Wrote two articles (now offline) about the Link API on Dev Opera.

 Wrote several automation tools (a database migration tool called Migraine, among others) and improved processes in different projects.